ChinmayaNitRkl/180nm-CMOS-LDO-Regulator/README.md

 3. Ensure the `opamp.sub` and `.model MY_PMOS` directives are present.
 4. Run the Transient or DC sweep simulations to verify results.

+##This design was benchmarked against the Texas Instruments TPS7A25.
+While the TPS7A25 supports higher current, my 180nm implementation focuses on optimizing the transient response for a specific 50mA load step, achieving a recovery time of <0.2ms using customized ESR damping."